Parents as Teachers Parent Educator - Bilingual

 - Computer skills; including web browsing, e-mail, data entry, Zoom

 - Works well as a member of a team

 - Maintain professional and personal boundaries with clients

 - The Parent Educator must complete the Parents as Teachers (PAT) Foundational and Model Implementation Training before delivering PAT services.

 RESPONSIBILITIES OF THE PARENT EDUCATOR:

 - Engage in recruitment and retention activities (as applicable)

-- Complete an initial and annual family-centered assessment with each family (as required by the PAT Model)
+- Complete initial and annual assessments with each family and enrolled child (as required by the PAT Model)

-- Develop, monitors and reviews goals with each family
+- Develop, monitor, and review goals with each family

-- Provide personal home visits focused on parent-child interaction, development-centered parenting and family well-being (including planning, delivering and documenting the visit)
+- Provide personal home visits (currently conducted over phone and Zoom due to COVID-19) focused on parent-child interaction, development-centered parenting and family well-being (including planning, delivering and documenting the visit)

-- Provide group connections to give families an opportunity to build social connections with each other, engage in parent-child interaction activities, and increase their knowledge of ways to support children's development
+- Provide group connections to give families an opportunity to build social connections with each other, engage in parent-child interaction activities, and increase their knowledge of child development

-- Connect families to resources that help them reach their goals and address their needs
+- Connect families to community resources to address their family needs

-- Help parents and children transition to other services as needed, to preschool, or to kindergarten
+- Help parents and children prepare to transition to early childhood education

-- Participate in at least 2 hours of reflective supervision monthly and at least 2 hours of staff meetings monthly
+- Participate in staff meeting and at least 2 hours of reflective supervision monthly

-- Obtain competency-based professional development and renew parent educator certification annually
+- Obtain competency-based professional development and renew PAT certification annually.

-- Must have a personal vehicle for home visitation (mileage reimbursement will be provided).
+- Must have a personal vehicle for home visitations (mileage reimbursement will be provided)

 - Must be available for weekend or evening appointments if necessary